 Modern engines use a variable valve timing system that responds to the conditions and performance of the engine.
-This makes them more efficient than engines of the past, letting them run cleaner and reducing the harmful emissions they produce.
+This makes them more efficient than the engines of the past, letting them run cleaner and reduce the harmful emissions they produce.

 Controlling the engine timing requires a blend of your car’s electronic and mechanical components.
-The timing itself is controlled by the engine control module.
+The engine control module controls the timing itself.
 It then tells the various gears and valves how to respond to maintain peak engine performance.

 When the timing in your engine fails, the P0010 code will trigger.
 The cause could be either electrical or mechanical.
 More often than not, it’s an indication of a poorly-maintained engine.
 Having said that, it can occur due to a mechanical failure even if you take excellent care of your vehicle.

-P0010 can be tricky to diagnose, since there are many systems that could contribute to the failure.
-Read on below to learn more about this pesky code, and how to repair it.
+P0010 can be tricky to diagnose since many systems could contribute to the failure.
+Please read on below to learn more about this pesky code and how to repair it.

 Table of Contents

 This is a generic powertrain code that can occur in any vehicle that uses variable valve timing (VVT).
-Engines that use VVT adjust the power produced to the conditions in which you’re driving.
-This allows the engine to operate more efficiently.
+Engines that use VVT adjust the power produced to the conditions you’re driving, allowing the engine to operate more efficiently.

-A series of sensors provide the information the engine control module (ECM) uses to adjust the engine’s timing.
-When the information it’s receiving doesn’t align with expected parameters, the engine’s timing can’t be adjusted to match the conditions.
+A series of sensors provide the engine control module (ECM) information to adjust the engine’s timing.
+When the data it’s receiving doesn’t align with expected parameters, the engine’s timing can’t be adjusted to match the conditions.

 If the ECM detects a difference between the timing of the bank 1 crankshaft and camshaft, the P0010 trouble code is triggered.
 Bank 1 is the side of the engine that contains cylinder 1.
 This issue will typically be detected when the engine is running at a higher RPM.